Cash won't go extinct amid digitalisation: E-payment veteran

 "But the most important thing is that the elderly themselves become 'evangelists' for cashless payments," he said.

-Readers who missed the stream of the event can find the story and video at this website.
+Those who missed the live stream of the talk can find a recording at str.sg/askstnlb